rohanthewiz/flo_demo/README.md

 # flo_demo

 Flo is a document language for Flutter.
-It will offer most of the capabilities of Flutter including layout, color, and other styling
+It will offer most of the capabilities of Flutter including layout, color, and other styling.
 This is currently POC.
 Things *will* change.

 ![Flo_demo](pics/flo_demo.png?raw=true "Flo Demo Screenshot")

-Produced by this bit of yaml:
+Produced by this bit of YAML:

 ```
 #type: container # There can be only one root node